Gerhard Fischer (diplomat)

-Gerhard Fischer (20 September 1921 – 3 July 2006) was a German diplomat, ambassador and humanitarian who received the 1997 Gandhi Peace Prize in recognition of his work for leprosy and polio-afflicted patients in India.
+Gerhard Fischer (20 September 1921 – 3 July 2006) was a German diplomat, ambassador and humanitarian who received the 1997 Gandhi Peace Prize in recognition of his work for leprosy and polio-affected patients in India.

 Born in Oslo, Fischer grew up in China and studied medicine at Beijing Medical University, where he gained experience as a volunteer with leprosy patients.
 When he was forced to abandon the course by the Japanese occupation, he travelled to Germany intending to study medicine there, but instead was obliged to fight in World War II, then was held as a POW in France.
 After the war, he obtained a law degree and entered the German diplomatic service.

 While at the German consulate in Madras, he helped a German doctor to establish a leprosy treatment and rehabilitation centre at Chettipatty.
 He was also instrumental in setting up the Indian Institute of Technology in Madras, which was founded with financial and technical support from the West German government.
 He later became ambassador to Malaysia, Ireland, Netherlands, and finally Switzerland.

 He resigned from the diplomatic service in order to devote himself full-time to the support of leprosy and polio patients in India.
 Fischer regarded rehabilitation as the most important aspect of his work, and emphasised the need for attitudes to leprosy to change.
 His work was recognised by the Indian government with the award of the Gandhi Peace Prize.
 Fischer used the money from the prize to set up a foundation for his humanitarian work.